 Low-E glass, also called low emissivity glass, is an innovative window style that utilizes transparent coatings of metallic oxide to deflect UV rays and infrared light; it only allows natural light to enter your home.
 This is important as UV rays and infrared light can harm upholstery and increase the amount of heat inside your home, leading to damaged furniture and increased energy costs.

-With Low-E glass, homeowners are able to control the temperature inside their homes with less effort.
+With this type of glass, homeowners are able to control the temperature inside their homes with less effort.
 Although it may seem too good to be true, the science behind Low-E glass windows is fairly definitive.
 In simplest terms, invisible coatings allow natural light in while keeping a large majority of the heat away from the interior of your home.

 The Different Types Of Low-E Glass